 To reach a diagnosis, a doctor will speak with the individual about symptoms and how often they occur.
-They will then rule out other potential medical problems - infections, hormonal imbalance, etc. - often using blood and urine tests.
+They will then rule out other potential medical problems, such as infections, hormonal imbalance, and so on.
+This may involve using blood and urine tests.

 Treatment for delayed ejaculation depends on the cause.
 For instance, if SSRIs are the issue, an alternative drug may be prescribed.

-Similarly, in cases where excessive alcohol or non-prescription drug use are to blame, reducing or eliminating these factors should help.
-Where other medical conditions are an underlying issue, managing the primary condition, such as a neurological problem, may help resolve the delayed ejaculation.
+If excessive alcohol or non-prescription drug use are factors, reducing or eliminating these may help.
+If there are other medical conditions, managing the primary condition, such as a neurological problem, may help resolve the delayed ejaculation.

-Primary cases of delayed ejaculation may not be as straightforward to treat, however, and often require the help of professional counsellors such as psychologists, psychotherapists, psychosexual counsellors, sex therapists, or couple's therapists.
+Primary cases of delayed ejaculation may not be straightforward to treat.
+They often require the help of professional counselors such as psychologists, psychotherapists, psychosexual counselors, sex therapists, or couple's therapists.